spoonmilk/tcp/README.md

 we have extremely frequent fast retransmission triggers which are then caught by wireshark as spurious despite technically being correct.

+Another issue that points to our bugs stemming from the IP layer is the weird behavior that happens with low RTO values.
+Things get sent out of order, retransmitted strangely, and just generally don't function as they should, but are immediately behaving differently with higher RTO values.
+Along with our performance, this leads us to believe these issues are at their core on the IP layer.

 ## Performance Measurement and Capture

 ### Measuring Performance